Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Material: Plastic

-The iFetch iDig Stay Dog Toy is designed for diggers as a means of keeping them busy and taking their attention away from digging at surfaces like carpets and rugs.
-The plastic base contains fabric flaps, under which you can place multiple dog treats and kibble.
-Initially, you will need to show your dog what you are doing, although a keen sense of smell means your dog will likely be able to detect the food that is hidden.
+The iFetch iDig Stay Dog Toy is designed for diggers to keep them busy and take their attention away from digging carpets and rugs.
+The plastic base contains fabric flaps, where you can place multiple dog treats and kibble.
+Initially, you will need to show your dog what you are doing, but your dog’s keen sense of smell will help them detect hidden food.

-The fabric also retains the smell of food, so it will keep your dog busy digging even once it has found all the treats.
+The fabric also retains the smell of food, so it will keep your dog busy digging after they locate the treats.
 The loose flaps mimic the act of digging up the ground, while the plastic base keeps the flaps in place and prevents the kibble and other treats from being strewn around the room on the floor.
-The flaps are removable and can be put in the washing machine while the hard plastic base will withstand even the most aggressive diggers.
+The removable flaps can be put in the washing machine, while the hard plastic base will withstand even the most aggressive diggers.

 The iFetch iDig Stay Dog Toy is great for heavy diggers and dogs that like to use their nose when searching for tidbits, but it is expensive.